Charges for residential and nursing care

 - If you have any savings and assets we will treat you as a self-funding client and will normally ask you to enter into a contract with the care home directly.

-- If your assets are tied up in a property which you either do not wish to sell at the present time or you are arranging to sell, we can enter into a deferred payment agreement with you.
+- If your assets are tied up in a property which you either do not wish to sell at the present time or you are arranging to sell, we may be able to enter into a deferred payment agreement with you.
 This is like a loan which enables you to meet the cost of your care home and any money paid by the council is paid back once you sell the property or leave the care home.

 If your weekly income is less than the weekly cost of the care home and your savings and assets are less than £23,250, we will help you financially.